 git remote prune origin and

-This does the same above, but before
+This command does the same above, but before

 pruneing, the latest remote data is first fetched.
-This is recommended over the command above, as the latest remote data may contain recovered remote branch refs.
+This method is recommended over the command above, as the latest remote data may contain recovered remote branch refs.

 --prune option to every

 git fetch operation you do, you can configure git to automatically perform a prune when you fetch.
 Here's how: